-Step 4: Repeat step 3 for every room in your home.
+4. Repeat step 3 for every room in your home.

 After each room, if you are using your own notepad, draw a line under your notes to divide them up.
 Be sure to label each room in the left margin for when you go back to review your notes.

 As you move from room to room, if you feel there is a function that currently resides in one room, but would work better in another, add that functionality note to the room it should be in.

 By the time you are done, you will have a full deck of feels and functions for every room to refer back to when the time comes to redecorate.

-Step 5: Review and revise your notes.
+5. Review and revise your notes.